pictishbeard/CafeAI/README.md

 How To Run -

-  To run this bot the following will need to be done:
+  To run this bot the following will need to be done:/br
-   1 - Clone this repo onto your own local machine
+  - Clone this repo onto your own local machine/br
-   2 - Open up the repo in your IDE
+  - Open up the repo in your IDE
-   3 - Run the following command in the IDE terminal within Server directory of the project: npm install 4 - Do the same command but this time in Client
+  - Run the following command in the IDE terminal within Server directory of the project: npm install
+  - Do the same command but this time in Client
-   5 - Go to Server and run: node bin/www
+  - Go to Server and run: node bin/www
-   6 - Open a new terminal in the ide beside the running one, go to Client and run: npm start
+  - Open a new terminal in the ide beside the running one, go to Client and run: npm start

 CURRENT ISSUE
  - At the moment there is a CORS issue with the project due to how the client grabs responses from the server, to workaorund this open the project in a Chrome browser, go to the Extensions store,